cancerit/CMSCaller_docker/README.md

 # CMSCaller_docker
-This is docker image to run CMScaller from
+This is docker image to run CMScaller